alexle/alexle.github.com/posts/first-marathon.markdown

-Denver Rock N Roll Marathon: My Worst Run Ever 10-26-2013
+Denver Rock n Roll Marathon: My Worst Run Ever 10-26-2013

 Few challenges in life have the power to break you down to the point of tears.
 My recent experience at the [Denver Rock N Roll][1] Marathon was one of them.